How much can I afford to borrow for a mortgage with my salary?

 How can you estimate an affordable property price?

-This is how it works: take 30% of your annual gross income, equate this into a loan amount using an average rate of 4.5%, take a 5% deposit (if you’re a first home buyer, it’s likely that you will have the minimum deposit amount), and then use this to estimate a potential purchase price.
+Take 30% of your annual gross income, equate this into a loan amount using an average rate of 2.75%, factor in a 10% deposit, and then use these calculations to estimate a potential purchase price.

-Assuming that the applicant doesn’t have any debts or liabilities, and using a rate of 4.5% over 30 years, here are three scenarios:
+Assuming that you don’t have any debts or liabilities, and using a rate of 2.75% over a 30-year loan term, here are three potential scenarios:

 Scenario 1 - $50k income